-Investing in gold: gold shares, gold bullion and gold in your RRSP—which is best?
+Investing in gold: gold shares, gold bullion or gold in your RRSP—which is best?

 To be considered investment grade, gold coins must be at least 99.5% pure, and silver coins must be at least 99.9% pure.
 As well, only legal-tender coins produced by the Royal Canadian Mint are RRSP-eligible.